CoeCollege-ComputerScience/payroll-requirements-team-zoetrope/final.md

 # Won't list
-The system will be accessed from the command line, so there is no need to implement a Graphical User Interface.
-Likewise, the company is not interested in supporting hourly workers.
-* The system won't have a GUI.
+These requirements are completely optional, and they do not present significant benefit to the company.
+They will not be included in the initial release of the product, but they may be considered for future releases.
+Some are requirements regarding the possibility of implementing a Graphical User Interface and supporting hourly workers.
+The payroll system is meant to be a command line program that the company can use to track payments to its salaried employees, so there is no need for either of these features.
+* Users won't be able to run the program through a GUI with a computer mouse.
 (User)
-* The system won't support moving and clicking the computer mouse.
+* Users won't be able to view html pages for logging into the system, reading instructions, adding employees, editing records, or viewing archived information.
 (User)
-* The system won't display html pages.
+* The user won't be able to view video instructions.
 (User)
-* The system won't include html instructions or video instructions.
-(User)
-* The system won't support employees paid hourly.
+* The payroll system won't enable hourly employees to clock in and out, and it won't calculate payment based on clocked hours.
 (Functional)
-* The system won't enable hourly workers to clock in and clock out.
-(Functional).
-* The system won't calculate the payment for employees by clocked hours.
-(Functional)
 * The system won't calculate overtime pay.
 (Functional)
-* The system won't allow employees to change their scheduled work hours.
+* The system won't enable employees to change their scheduled work hours.
 (Functional)
+* The system won't allow employees to request an advance in their pay.